Native American and Indigenous Studies

 Overview and Contact Information

-The Five College Certificate in Native American and Indigenous Studies provides students with the opportunity to acquire a knowledge and understanding of the development, growth, and interactions of the indigenous peoples and nations of the Western hemisphere.
-The program emphasizes the many long histories of Native American Indians as well as their contemporary lives and situations.
-A holistic and comparative inter- disciplinary approach underlies the program’s requirements, enabling students to become familiar with the diversity of indigenous lifeways, including cultural forms, institutions, political economies, and modes of self-expression.
-In addition to this broader perspective, the program places some emphasis on the Native peoples of the Northeast so that students can become acquainted with the history, culture, and presence of indigenous peoples in this region.
+The Five College Certificate in Native American and Indigenous Studies provides students with the opportunity to acquire a knowledge and understanding of the development, growth, and interactions of the Indigenous peoples and nations of the world.
+The program emphasizes the many long histories of Indigenous peoples as well as their contemporary lives and situations.
+A holistic and comparative inter-disciplinary approach underlies the program’s requirements, enabling students to become familiar with the diversity of Indigenous lifeways, including cultural forms, politics and institutions, political economies, and modes of self-expression and self-determination.

 Requirements for the Certificate